 Charming as it may be to live on or rent a houseboat in the Amsterdam canal, it is certainly not cheap.
 In the old days living on a houseboat meant you were poor.
 Nowadays Amsterdam houseboats are extremely popular and only for the happy few with money.

 Houseboats in Amsterdam are generally not motorized, but moored to a fixed spot in the city.
 There are two kinds: a house built on a floating pontoon made of concrete.
 We call this a modern ark.
 Of the older and probably more charming kind are the old metal ships that have been transformed into a houseboat.
 Some are still capable of sailing.
 We call them ‘living ship’ (woonschip).
+Would you like to have an authentic experience in Amsterdam?
+Why not stay in houseboat in Amsterdam when visiting the city!?

 History of Amsterdam houseboats